 - 2 Tablespoon Heavy Whipping Cream for decoration on top

-- 2 Tablespoon Caramel Sauce for decoration on top
+- 2 Tablespoon Caramel Sauce for drizzle on top

 Making the Pastry Dough